-The Expression of Interest should submitted via the form on the website https://www.regionalstudies.org/funding/fellowship-research-grant-scheme/ by 13th May 2024.
+The Expression of Interest should submitted via RSA Lounge, Community, Grants by 12th May 2025.
 If you have any questions or need any help with the submission form, please send us an email to fersa@regionalstudies.org

 Non-shortlisted applicants may re-apply only once with the same proposal.